-- Space – do you have enough space to comfortably accommodate and manoeuvre the hoist you’re considering?
+Space – do you have enough space to comfortably accommodate and manoeuvre the hoist you are considering.
 This should be particularly carefully considered in toilets and bathrooms.

-- Storage – do you have enough space to safely store your hoist when it’s not in use?
+Storage – do you have enough space to safely store your hoist when it is not in use.
 Some hoists can be folded or dismantled so they can be stored more easily.

-If any of these factors are likely to make using a portable hoist difficult and you don’t want to make changes to your home then you can install an overhead hoists that runs on a track fixed to the ceiling.
+If any of these factors are likely to make using a portable hoist difficult and you don not want to make changes to your home then you can install an overhead hoists that runs on a track fixed to the ceiling.

 Who Will Use the Hoist?

-These days it’s also essential to consider your hoist’s capacity as some users will require a hoist that can carry larger weights.
+These days it is also essential to consider your hoist’s capacity as some users will require a hoist that can carry larger weights.

-It’s also important to consider how the person using the hoist will feel.
-For example will the design of the hoist make them feel vulnerable or unsteady?
+It is also important to consider how the person using the hoist will feel.
+For example will the design of the hoist make them feel vulnerable or unsteady.